Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 -   **Only English and Spanish available**.
 -   **Sometimes it mispronounces words**.
 -   **Occasionally it will fail to output speech** when you select a dialogue option.
+-   **Children have a hormone imbalance**.
 -   **May not work with aspect ratios other than 16:9.
-Multi-monitor options are untested**, but most probably won't work.
+Multi-monitor setups are untested**, but most probably won't work.

 ## Features